arimasu/makalapa/thoughts.md

 ## Todo

-1. Try out subtraction and long division in the full hex form...
+1. Try out subtraction and long division in the full hex form... see: http://www.exploringbinary.com/binary-division/
 2. try out exponentiation, roots, and logs...
 3.